 We thought about issuing a recipe sheet with each order ….. but in the interest of the environment here is how we cook our ham.

 If the ham is frozen – allow 24 – 36 hours in the fridge for it to defrost.

-We tend to cook our ham on Christmas Eve for three reasons – it takes the pressure off for Christmas Day, it generates lovely Christmassy smells on Christmas Eve, and it is nice to make a sandwich for Santa!
+If we have a ham left for ourselves (we are often left without!) we tend to cook our ham on Christmas Eve for three reasons – it takes the pressure off for Christmas Day, it generates lovely Christmassy smells on Christmas Eve, and it is nice to make a sandwich for Santa!

 There is no need to soak our hams.
 They can be cooked straight up.